 - Use a grinder to flatting and even out the tube, clean and wipe down the tube, then use a sander to take off polish from the tub.

-- Then make the mixture of a drying chemical to go around the section of the tub we grinded and let it dry.
+- Then make the mixture of a drying chemical to go around the section of the tub we ground and let it dry.

-- Sand the area and clean, then put second coat on the tub in the grinded area let dry, sand again then clean and check for holes before applying final coat, sand then clean then clean tub and send tub to the next area of the assemble line.
+- Sand the area and clean, then put a second coat on the tub in the ground area let dry, sand again then clean and check for holes before applying the final coat, and then clean tub and send tub to the next area of the assemble line.